jexpe-apps/jexpe/.github/CONTRIBUTING.md

   fixing other bugs, answering other questions, new features, new documentation, etc. The issue list is not paid support, and we cannot make guarantees about how fast your issue can be resolved.

-## Pull Request Guidelines

-- It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

-- If adding new feature:

-    - Provide convincing reason to add this feature.
-Ideally you should open a suggestion issue first and have it greenlighted before working on it.

-- If fixing a bug:
-    - If you are resolving a special issue, add `(fix: #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
-    - Provide detailed description of the bug in the PR, or link to an issue that does.

 ## Development Guide

 **Jexpe is undergoing rapid development right now, and the docs match the latest published version.
 They